tomassilva03/PFL-TP2/README.md

 ## Minimax Algorithm Strategy

 ### Overview
-The minimax algorithm is used to determine the best move for the AI by simulating all possible moves and their outcomes up to a certain depth.
-It aims to maximize the AI's advantage while minimizing the opponent's advantage.
-The algorithm evaluates the game state and assigns a score based on the potential outcomes.
+The minimax algorithm is employed to select the most advantageous move for the AI by evaluating all potential game states up to a specified depth.
+The algorithm alternates between maximizing the AI's score and minimizing the opponent's advantage, ensuring the AI makes strategic decisions.

-### Strategy
+### Implementation Details

+1. **Dynamic Depth Adjustment**:
+   - The depth of the minimax search adapts to the board size to balance computational cost and strategic complexity:
+     - **Board Size ≤ 4**: Depth = 6
+     - **Board Size = 5**: Depth = 4
+     - **Board Size = 6**: Depth = 3
+     - **Board Size ≥ 7**: Depth = 2

-1. **Move Simulation:**
+2. **Move Simulation**:
-   - The algorithm simulates all possible moves for the AI and the opponent up to a specified depth.
+   - The algorithm simulates all valid moves for both the AI and its opponent.
-   - For each move, it generates a new game state and recursively evaluates the resulting game states.
+   - Each move generates a new game state, which is recursively evaluated.

-2. **Evaluation Function:**
+3. **Evaluation Function**:
-   - The evaluation function assigns a score to each game state based on three factors: the tallest stack created by the AI, the proximity of the AI's stacks to the opponent's stacks, and the proximity of the AI's stacks to its own stacks.
-   - The score is calculated by finding the maximum stack height for the AI's pieces on the board, subtracting the total distance of the AI's stacks from the opponent's stacks, and adding the total distance of the AI's stacks from its own stacks.
-This encourages the AI to create tall stacks while positioning its stacks close to both the opponent's stacks (to limit their available moves) and its own stacks (to maximize its potential moves).
+   - During the **setup phase**, the value of a move is based on:
+     - Proximity to friendly stacks to encourage clustering.
+     - Proximity to opponent stacks to disrupt their strategy.
+     - Proximity to the center of the board for better control.
+   - During the **play phase**, the value of a move is determined by:
+     - The height of the resulting stack.
+     - Strategic proximity to friendly and opponent stacks.

+   - **Formula for setup phase**:
+     ```
+     Value = (FriendlyProximity × 2) + OpponentProximity + (CenterScore × 3)
+     ```
+   - **Formula for play phase**:
+      ```
+         Value = (StackHeight × 3) + FriendlyProximity + OpponentProximity
+      ```

-3. **Maximizing and Minimizing:**
+4. **Maximizing and Minimizing**:
-   - The algorithm alternates between maximizing the AI's score and minimizing the opponent's score.
-   - At each level of the recursion, the algorithm chooses the move that maximizes the AI's score if it is the AI's turn, or minimizes the opponent's score if it is the opponent's turn.
+   - The algorithm alternates between choosing the move with the highest score for the AI and the lowest score for the opponent.

-4. **Depth Limit:**
-   - The algorithm uses a depth limit to control the number of levels it explores in the game tree.
+5. **Base Case**:
-   - When the depth limit is reached, the evaluation function is used to assign a score to the game state.
+   - When the specified depth is reached or no valid moves are available, the evaluation function assigns a static score to the game state.

-5. **Best Move Selection:**
+6. **Best Move Selection**:
-   - After evaluating all possible moves, the algorithm selects the move with the highest score for the AI.
+   - The algorithm evaluates all moves and selects the one with the highest score for the AI.
-   - This move is considered the best move based on the current game state and the specified depth.
+   - In case of multiple moves with the same score, a random selection is made among them.

+### Key Features:
+- The implementation integrates move simulation, evaluation, and strategic depth adjustment, making the AI both efficient and strategic.
+- The AI adapts dynamically to varying board sizes and phases of the game, ensuring optimal gameplay across scenarios.

 ## Tests